Kodiyampalayam

 Kodiyampalayam is part of the Kollidam block.
 It falls under the Sirkazhi Legislative Assembly constituency and the Mayiladuthurai parliamentary constituency.

 Geography

 The island is located 37 km from its district headquarters, Mayiladuthurai, 12 km from Kollidam, 20 km from Chidambaram, 16 km from Pichavaram, and 225 km from the state capital, Chennai.

 The nearest railway station is Chidambaram railway station 16 km from the island, and the nearest airport is Tiruchirappalli (IATA: TRZ) 171 km from the island.

 Demographics

-According to the 2011 Census, Kodiyampalayam has approximately 5,000 families, most of whom are engaged in fishing.
+According to the 2011 Census, Kodiyampalayam has approximately 2,000 peoples, most of whom are engaged in fishing.

 Tourist attractions

 Mangrove

 Kodiyampalayam Island is surrounded by Mangrove forests, which extend from Pichavaram in Cuddalore district to the islands of Kodiyampalayam in Mayiladuthurai district.
 The Pichavaram mangrove forest is one of the largest mangrove forests in India covering about 1478 ha of area (as of 2022).
 It is separated from the Bay of Bengal by a sand bar.
 The backwaters are interconnected by the Vellar and Coleroon river systems.
 The biotope consists of species like Avicennia and Rhizophora.
 It also supports the existence of rare varieties of economically important shells and fishes.
 The mangroves support unique diversity of flora and fauna.

 Under an initiative of the Government of Tamil Nadu aimed at reducing the impact of cyclones, tidal surges, and coastal erosion, as well as supporting biodiversity and local livelihoods, mangroves have been planted in the Mayiladuthurai district along with nine other districts.
 According to official statistics, more than 2900 ha of mangrove forests have been planted or restored from 2021 to 2025 under this programme.